-Psychiatric Mental Health Nurse Practitioner Job Description Sample
+What Does a Psychiatric Mental Health Nurse Practitioner Do?

 A psychiatric mental health nurse practitioner (PMHNP) is an advanced practice registered nurse who has acquired appropriate training to provide mental healthcare services to individuals, including adults and children, and families with drug abuse problem, psychiatric disorders or organic brain disorders.

 PMHNP can work in several places, including primary healthcare facilities, psychiatric emergency services, and mental health clinics.

 Others are in private practice, skilled nursing and assisted living facilities, and community health centers and hospitals.

 The job description of a PMHNP entails diagnosing, conducting, and prescribing medications for patients having psychiatric-mental health problems and those likely to have them.

 As a licensed advanced practice nurse, the psychiatric mental health nurse practitioner is responsible for providing emergency psychiatric services, physical and psychosocial examination of their patients.

 Their role also includes developing appropriate treatment plan and providing effective management of patient care with proper evaluation.

 They may also function as educators and consultants to staff, families, groups, legislators, communities, and corporations, as well as participate in developing policies and healthcare reforms, improving service quality, and practice evaluation.

 The PMHNP is an advanced specialty in the nursing practice and to become one, the individual needs to go through a Master’s or doctoral degree program in psychiatric-mental health nursing.